You are starting your car, and suddenly the Airbag Light appears on your instrument cluster.

 - A common cause is a bad connection in the plug under your front seats.

-- Always remove the battery when you are working with your airbag system, and make good repairs after your repair manual recommendations
+- Always remove the battery when you are working with your airbag system, and make proper repairs after your repair manual recommendations

-- You have to erase the trouble codes after any repairs for the light to go off.
+- You have to erase the trouble codes after any replacements for the light to go off.

 If you want to find more dashboard signs, you can check out the article Dashboard Warning Lights.